Mazaka

 Mazaka is a 2025 Indian Telugu-language romantic comedy film directed by Trinadha Rao Nakkina from a story written by Prasanna Kumar Bezawada.
 It was produced by Anil Sunkara, Ramabrahmam Sunkara, Razesh Danda, Balaji Gutta and Umesh KR Bansal, under AK Entertainments, Hasya Movies and Zee Studios.
-It features Sundeep Kishan, Ritu Varma, Anshu, and Rao Ramesh in the lead roles.
+It features Sundeep Kishan, Ritu Varma, Anshu Ambani, and Rao Ramesh in the lead roles.

 The film was extensively shot in Visakhapatnam.
-It was released on 26 February 2025.
+It was released on 26 February 2025 and was a commercial failure at the box office.

 Plot

 The story revolves around a father and son duo named Ramana and Krishna.
 Ramana works in a visa office and Krishna is happy-go-lucky young man who lost his mother during childbirth.
 Both of them have the same dream: Create a family by means of Krishna's marriage.
 However, stating that they don't want to send their daughter to family with no woman, Krishna doesn't get a bride.

 Enter Meera for whom Krishna falls head over heels and tries to impress her while on the other hand, Ramana himself decides to get a wife to make Krishna's marriage easy and falls in love with Yashoda at first sight.

 After some hilarious and emotional aspects, both Krishna and Ramana successfully make their respective lovers fall for them.
 However, it is revealed that Meera and Yashodha are niece and aunt and now Bhargava Varma is in the picture.

 Bhargav Varma is a hilarious yet egoistic and sadistic CEO of a company and is unfortunately Meera's father and Yashodha's brother.

 Now starts a hilarious stunt with Bhargav stating that he will agree to both Ramana's and Krishna's marriage if they succeed in making Meera and Yashodha reconcile, who are enemies due to Yashodha's grip on Meera's life.

 Also, Bhargav Varma has a grudge against Krishna and Ramana because they made him miss an auction and now, he wants revenge and has set them up with Meera and Yashodha's fight, thinking both of them will spoil their relationship.

 How Krishna and Ramana make Meera and Yashodha reconcile while teaching Bhargav Varma a lesson forms the crux of the remaining story.
 Meanwhile, the whole story is a flashback told by Krishna and Ramana to a CI in the police station.